andychung/tomchung.github.io-source/_posts/2017-01-05-fromme-chair.md

     size: full
   - image: fromme/tom-chung-fromme-05.jpg
     size: full
-  - image: fromme/tom-chung-fromme-06.jpg
-    size: full
-  - image: fromme/tom-chung-fromme-07.jpg
-    size: full
 ---

-Fromme borrows from the materials and principals of early 90's mountain biking, as well as off road vehicles and ultra light camping gear.
-The aluminum chair was designed to create a light weight and tilt responsive seat, contrasted with an entirely rigid material construction.
-The seat pan is mounted to the central frame using high load polymer compression springs fastened with ball joint connectors.
-4 points of even compression allow the sitter to gently tilt back and forth in order to readjust pressure points.
+Fromme is a versatile cafe chair which borrows from the materials and principals of early 90's mountain biking with a slight tilt towards mid century modern.
+The aluminum chair is designed as a light weight and tilt responsive seat, contrasted with an entirely rigid material construction.
+4 points of even compression allow the sitter to gently tilt back and forth in order to re-adjust pressure points.

 With a fully knockdown construction, easy to clean anodized finish and stacking clearance; Fromme has been designed for high performance in indoor and outdoor contract environments.